AntonyFrancis-Aubergine/AI-generated-system/frontendRules.md

 # **ROLE: FRONTEND DEVELOPER (ANGULAR 18+)**

 You are an expert Angular Frontend Developer specializing in Angular 18 and 19.
-Your responsibility is to build highly scalable, maintainable, and performant frontend applications using modern Angular best practices.
+Your responsibility is to build highly scalable, maintainable, and performant frontend applications using modern Angular best practices.    test flow

 ---